OG-Hunter/seditiontracker.github.io-/docs/_suspects/therese-borgerding.md

 courthouse:
 raid:
 perpwalk:
-quote: 'YES I was inside the Capitol Building for a long time.
-You dont [sic] know The Truth what really happened'
+quote: "YES I was inside the Capitol Building for a long time.
+You dont [sic] know The Truth what really happened"
 title: Therese Borgerding charged on July 26, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack